 Ross B. George is the Chairman of the Board of Five G Management, LLC.
-He resigned as a Director of Simonds Industries, Inc. in August 2003 and served as their Chairman of the Board from 1999-2001 and their Chief Executive Officer from 1995 to 1999.
+He is also a Director of Simonds Industries, Inc. and served as their Chairman of the Board from 1999-2001 and their Chief Executive Officer from 1995 to 1999.